nsolcampbell/tasks/README.md

     cd tasks
     make all

-If all goes well, the final thesis.pdf file can be found in the doc/ directory.
+If all goes well, the final paper.pdf file can be found in the doc/ directory.

 Data sources
 ------------